 Were You Denied (SSDI) Benefits in Arizona?

 During SSDI hearing proceedings, we can prepare your case so that the administrative law judge (ALJ) understands your disability has left you unable to work.
 We can submit all the relevant medical evidence and documentation.
 We can communicate with the doctors who have treated you.
-Our lawyers can also help prepare you for questions the ALJ may ask at the hearing.
+Our SSDI attorney can also help prepare you for questions the ALJ may ask at the hearing.

 Do I Need a Lawyer to Appeal Disability?

 Working with an experienced Arizona disability lawyer can make appealing a disability denial much easier.
 Here are a few reasons why hiring an attorney is helpful:

 - Save time and effort.
 After learning that their SSDI claim was denied, many applicants believe that they have to go through the application process again.
 However, this is often not the best course of action.
 An attorney can help you appeal the decision made by the Social Security Administration (SSA).
 This will save you time and effort.
 A lawyer will also explore the best course of action to take following a denial.

 - Represent you during the appeals process.
 Having a lawyer during the appeals process will give your denial a much better chance of being overturned.
 An attorney can provide you with a sense of comfort in knowing you have a skilled legal advocate looking after your best interests.

 - Gather evidence and documentation.
 Evidence and documentation are extremely important for disability appeals.
 SSDI claims are often denied because the applicant presented insufficient evidence as to why benefits are needed.
 A lawyer can make sure you provide the proper evidence to the SSA.
 A lawyer will work to present irrefutable evidence that shows disability benefits are absolutely necessary.

 Common reasons SSDI claims are denied include: